 with Morten Bennedsen, Elena Simintzi and Daniel Wolfenzon

-Abstract: We examine whether pay transparency closes the gender pay gap and affects firm outcomes.
-The paper exploits a 2006 legislation change in Denmark that requires firms to provide gender dis-aggregated wage statistics.
-Using detailed employee-employer administrative data and a difference-in-differences approach, we find that the law has an effect in reducing the gender pay gap, primarily through slowing the wage growth for male employees.
+Abstract: We examine the effect of pay transparency on gender pay gap and firm outcomes.
+This paper exploits a 2006 legislation change in Denmark that requires firms to provide gender dis-aggregated wage statistics.
+Using detailed employee-employer administrative data and a difference-in-differences approach, we find that the law reduces the gender pay gap, primarily by slowing the wage growth for male employees.
 The gender pay gap declines by approximately two percentage points, or a 7% reduction relative to the pre-legislation mean.
 In addition, the wage transparency mandate causes a reduction in firm productivity and in the overall wage bill, leaving firm profitability unchanged.

 with with Nikolaos Artavanis, Daniel Paravisini, Claudia Robles-Garcia and Amit Seru (draft available upon request)

 This paper develops a new approach to isolate and quantify the extent to which deposit withdrawals are due to liquidity, news about exposure to policy risk, or expectations about how other depositors will behave.